bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 Image Name | Description | Used for
 ---------- | ------ | -----------------
-core-image-minimal | minimal file system | used for MYD-Y6ULX to update system core-image-base | base file system has more command line feature | full commnand line system, no GUI fsl-image-qt5 | system use Qt5 as GUI | used for graphics requirment
+core-image-minimal | minimal file system | used for MYD-Y6ULX to minimal system core-image-base | base file system has more command line feature | full commnand line system, no GUI fsl-image-qt5 | system use Qt5 as GUI | used for graphics requirment